 Select whether to enable the speculative prefetch unit of the processor.
+Options available: Enable/Disable.
+Default setting is Disable.

-Adjacent Cache Prefetch
+∽ Adjacent Cache Prefetch

 When enabled, cache lines are fetched in pairs.
 When disabled, only the required cache line is fetched.
 Options available: Enable/Disable.
 Default setting is Enable.